DebbiePotts87/how-to-visit-the-netherlands/README.md

 ---
 # Testing
+Testing was carried out throughout the project with the use of both [Google DevTools](https://developer.chrome.com/docs/devtools) and by watching live changes using [Visual Studio Code Live Server extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.live-server)

 ### W3C Validators
 The W3C Markup Validator and the W3C CSS Validator were used to validate the code and ensure that there were no syntax errors in the project.
 No errors were found.